-States’ minimum wage requirements vary, but federal law dictates that if you operate in a state that uses the Federal Labor Standards Act (FLSA) federal minimum wage, your employees have to earn enough in tips to make up the difference between the state’s minimum wage and the FLSA minimum.
-For example:
+State minimum wage requirements vary, but by law, every employee in a restaurant must make the prevailing minimum wage for every hour they work.
+This means, if you operate in a state that uses the Federal Labor Standards Act (FLSA) federal minimum wage, your employees have to earn enough in tips that the cash wage you pay plus their tips is equal to the state’s minimum wage or the FLSA minimum.

-Some states mandate that employers pay their tipped employees a minimum wage above FLSA requirements (currently $2.13/hour).
+Some states mandate that employers pay their tipped employees a cash wage above the Federal requirements (currently $2.13/hour).

 - New Hampshire